robinzng/robinzen/exampleSite/content/_index.md

 ### About Me

 Hello!
 I'm Robin, a data scientist currently located in Philly.
 I graduated from Dartmouth College in June 2019 with a degree in Mathematics.
-I love hiking, social impact, and hand-drawing animations.
+I love community building, adventure cycling, and hand-drawing animations.

-### Professional Experiences

-* Associate Consultant at Mastercard Delivery and Services
-* Investment Analyst at Cambridge Associates
-* Marketing Consultant at Lubin Lawrence
+### About My Website

+The current goal of my website (besides [blatant self-promotion](/exampleSite/content/resume.md)) is to spread knowledge.
+I'll be sharing projects I'm working on and step-by-step guides meant for anybody to be able to follow.
+The projects will range from the [very creation of this website](#) to how I write math papers on board game strategies.
+As I continue to build out this site, I might have a better focus for the projects I share, but for now, I hope you enjoy the eclecticism!

-### Personal Projects
+### My Other Projects

 * Co-authored [*Diplomatic Dynamics of International Treaty Negotiations*](https://journals.calstate.edu/pump/article/view/1920/2044), an epidemiological approach to multi-party negotiations
 * Co-founded [Where I'm Really From](whereimreallyfrom.com), an online archive of Asian-American narratives

-### Let's Connect
+### Contact Me!

 1. [Email](mailto:robinzeng1@gmail.com)
 2. [LinkedIn](https://www.linkedin.com/in/robinzeng1/)